modesty/ai-hedge-fund/README.md

 poetry run python test_yahoo.py --test direct_news
 poetry run python test_yahoo.py --test line_items
-poetry run python test_yahoo.py --test insider
+poetry run python test_yahoo.py --test insider poetry run python test_yahoo.py --test compatibility  # Test API compatibility with Financial Datasets API format

 # Test with specific ticker
 poetry run python test_yahoo.py --ticker MSFT
 ```

 The test script validates that all required data can be retrieved correctly from Yahoo Finance for use in the AI Hedge Fund application.
+The compatibility test specifically ensures that the Yahoo Finance implementation returns data in the same format as the Financial Datasets API, allowing seamless switching between data sources.

 For any other ticker with Financial Datasets API, you will need to set your actual API key in the .env file.